amilajack/eslint-plugin-compat/README.md

 #### v3

 Add polyfills to the settings section of your eslint config.
-Append the name of the object and the property (if it exists).
-No need to include the `prototype` if it is an instance:
+Append the name of the object and the property if one exists.
+Here are some examples:

 ```jsonc
 {